mearns/isomorphic-page-renderer/README.md

 Invoked to render the the initial HTML content of the page.
-This will create a redux state store with the reducer function passed to the constructor, initialize it by calling the `dispatchSetupEvents` function, render the object's `pageComponent` inside a react-redux `<Provider>` component with the state store attached, encode the state's initial store into an HTML-embeddable string, and finally pass the generated content to the provided `render` function to actually generate the HTML.
+This will create a redux state store with the reducer function passed to the constructor, initialize it by calling the `dispatchSetupEvents` function, render the object's `pageComponent` inside a react-redux `<Provider>` component with the state store attached, encode the stores's initial state into an HTML-embeddable string, and finally pass the generated content to the provided `render` function to actually generate the HTML.

 Returns a Promise that will fulfill with the generated HTML content, or reject on error.

-*   `dispatchSetupEvents(dispatch) -> Promise<*>`: Optional, a function that will be called with the [`dispatch`](http://redux.js.org/docs/api/Store.html#dispatch) method of the constructed state store, ostensibly to dispatch any actions required to setup the state store for the initial render.
+*   `dispatchSetupEvents(dispatch) -> [Promise<*>]`: Optional, a function that will be called with the [`dispatch`](http://redux.js.org/docs/api/Store.html#dispatch) method of the constructed state store, ostensibly to dispatch any actions required to setup the state store for the initial render.
 It can return synchronously, or return a _thenable_ if there is asynchronous work that needs to complete before the store is setup.
-    Of not given, then no initialization of the state store will be done beyond what is done by the `createStore` method itself.
+    If not given, then no initialization of the state store will be done beyond what is done by the `createStore` method itself.
-*   `render({pageContent, embeddableState, initialState, containerElementId, initialStateElementId})`:
+*   `render({pageContent, embeddableState, initialState, containerElementId, initialStateElementId}) -> {Promise<String>|String}`:
     A function that will take the generated content and actually produce the HTML for the page as a string.
     For instance, this might be a compiled template function.
 It will be invoked with a context object having the following properties: